grnet/snf-vmcatcher/README.md

              gr.grnet.egi.vmcatcher.image.handler.SynnefoVMRegistrationHandler for the standard behavior.
 Other values are gr.grnet.egi.vmcatcher.image.handler.JustLogHandler and gr.grnet.egi.vmcatcher.image.handler.ThrowingHandler
              Default: gr.grnet.egi.vmcatcher.image.handler.SynnefoVMRegistrationHandler
+          -insecure-ssl, -insecure-SSL
+             If set to true, SSL validation errors are ignored.
+This might be useful for images that are behind self-signed SSL certificates.
+Use at your own risk !
+             Default: false
         * -kamaki-cloud
              The name of the cloud from ~/.kamakirc that will be used by kamaki for VM upload